billsix/cprogrammingbook/doc/05-Arrays.rst

 Of course, constants are not much use unless you can assign an initial value to them.
-We won't go into the rules about initialization here (they are in Chapter 6), but for the moment just note that any declaration can also assign the value of a constant expression to the thing being declared.
+We won't go into the rules about initialization here (they are in :ref:`structs`), but for the moment just note that any declaration can also assign the value of a constant expression to the thing being declared.
 Here are some example declarations involving